UW System Administration

 Director, Systemwide Professional & Instructional Development

-Fay joined UW System Administration in August, 2017.
-Formerly she was Professor of Communication at UW-Parkside where she taught for 20 years.
+Prior to joining UW system and OPID in August, 2017, Fay was Professor of Communication at UW-Parkside for 20 years.
 She chaired the Communication Department, directed the Center for Ethnic Studies for eight years, and served as Faculty Director of Community-Based Learning and Research.
-In 2005-06 she taught at the University of Abomey-Calavi in Benin, West Africa as a Fulbright Teaching Scholar, and in Spring 2017 taught at Dalkeith House, Midlothian, Scotland.
-She received UW-Parkside’s Stella Gray Teaching Excellence Award in 2004, and was a Wisconsin Teaching Fellow in 2000.
-Among her publications is Diversity in the College Classroom: Knowing Ourselves, Knowing Our Students, Knowing Our Disciplines co-edited with Eugene Fujimoto and Roseann Mason.
-The book is based on a four-year Summer Institute Program at UW-Parkside that was partially funded by the UW System.
+In 2005-06 she was a Fulbright Teaching Scholar at the University of Abomey-Calavi in Benin, West Africa, and taught at UW-River Falls’ Wisconsin in Scotland Program in Spring, 2017.
+Fay received UW-Parkside’s Stella Gray Teaching Excellence Award in 2004, and was a Wisconsin Teaching Fellow in 2000.

-She received a Ph.D. in Mass Communication and an M.A.
+Fay received a Ph.D. in Mass Communication and an M.A.
 Degree in Telecommunication Management at Ohio University.
 Her doctoral dissertation, Hawaiian-Music Radio as Diasporic Habitus, earned the 1999 Outstanding Dissertation Award by the National Communication Association’s International and Intercultural Communication Division.
 Prior to graduate school, Fay worked in broadcast marketing and promotion in San Diego (KPBS-FM/NPR) and Honolulu (KGMB-TV/CBS and KHET-TV/PBS).
-Fay was born, raised, and public schooled on Molokai, where she was a member of the Imua 4-H Club.
-She lives in Kenosha.
+She was born and raised on Molokai.

 College professors often enter the classroom without any formal training in the theory and practice of teaching.
 If you are a content expert, then you are often considered qualified to teach.